MaBeuLux88/coronavirus-mongodb/stitch/britton/README.md

 Follow the prompts and respond __y__ when asked if you would like to create a new app.
 Press enter to accept the default values.
 Change the values to match your configuration.
 An example is provided below.

 ```
-stitch-cli import  --app-id=shipping-ekqoy --path=./MongoDB-Demos-master/Applications/Shipping/exported --strategy=replace
+stitch-cli import  --app-id=coronavirus-jitww --path=./MaBeuLux88/coronavirus-mongodb/edit/master/stitch/britton/example --strategy=replace
 ←[0;0mUnable to find app with ID: "coronavirus-jitww": would you like to create a new app? [y/n]:←[0m y
-←[0;0mApp name [shipping]:←[0m
+←[0;0mApp name [coronavirus]:←[0m
 ←[0;0mAvailable Projects:←[0m
 ←[0;0mProject 0 - 5ce58a9fc56c98145d922e93←[0m
 ←[0;0mAtlas Project Name or ID [Project 0]:←[0m
 ←[0;0mLocation [US-VA]:←[0m
 ←[0;0mDeployment Model [GLOBAL]:←[0m
-←[0;0mNew app created: shipping-vibtf←[0m
+←[0;0mNew app created: coronavirus-vibtf←[0m
 ←[0;0mImporting app...←[0m
 ←[0;0mDone.←[0m
-←[0;0mSuccessfully imported 'shipping-vibtf'←[0m
+←[0;0mSuccessfully imported 'coronavirus-vibtf'←[0m

 stitch-cli logout

 ```

 If you named your cluster anything other than the default __"DevCluster"__ then you will need to modify a json document to reflect your cluster name.
-The document is located in your directory here: /MongoDB-Demos-master/Applications/Shipping/exported/services/mongodb-atlas/config.json
+The document is located in your directory here: /MaBeuLux88/coronavirus-mongodb/edit/master/stitch/britton/example/services/mongodb-atlas/config.json

 If you named your cluster "Cluster0" for example you would change the __"clusterName":__ field from __"DevCluster"__ to __"Cluster0"__.
 An example has been provided below.